-Although the California Community College system (CCC) has historically lower tuition rates than other states, there are many other issues that affect student's ability to pay for and attend school.
+Although the California Community College system (CCC) has historically lower tuition rates than other states, there are other issues that affect students' ability to pay for and attend school.

-The prices of housing textbooks, health and childcare, and transportation have all grown at significantly higher rates than inflation.
-For Cerritos students, annual school tuition is $1,288 and the cost of books and living expenses are $14,282.
+- The prices of housing, textbooks, healthcare, childcare, and transportation have all grown significantly at higher rates than inflation.
+For Cerritos students, the annual school tuition is approximately $1,288 and the cost of books and living expenses are an estimated total amount of $14,282.
 Help our students by participating in the "Buy Me Nothing Campaign."

-Access to state and federal financial aid lags.
-The purchasing power of Cal Grants has increased by only 15% over the past 20 years and the number of Cal Grant Competitive grants, primarily serving community college students, have not grown in 15 years.
+- There is a delayed accessibility to state and federal financial aid.
+The purchasing power of Cal Grants has increased about 15% over the last 20 years.
+The number of Cal Grant Competitive awards, primarily serving community college students, has not increased in 15 years.

-Only 15% of California two-year students receive federal Pell Grants compared to 25% in other states and a similar gap exists for federal student loans.
-Establish a student scholarship and be part of the solution.
+- Only 15% of California two-year students receive federal Pell Grants or student loans, compared to 25% in other states.
+Establish a student scholarship to be part of the solution.

-The community college student’s response to the affordability gap is to work more.
-About 80% work an average of 32 hours a week, far more than the 15 hour average recommended by experts.
+- The typical student’s response to fill the affordability gap is to simply work more.
+About 80% of students work an average of 32 hours per week, far more than the 15 hour average recommended by colleges.

-Additionally, more than 55% of our student base are 1st generation college students needing additional support to navigate college.
-Their families are largely economically disadvantaged and can provide the resources tho help them become college-ready.
+Additionally, more than 55% of our student base is 1st generation college students who need additional support to navigate through college.
+The majority of 1st generation families are economically disadvantaged thus they are unable to fully provide the resources to help students prepare for college.